Facebook says it's removing false claims about who started Oregon wildfires - Local News 8

 “This is consistent with our past efforts to remove content that could lead to imminent harm given the possible risk to human life as the fires rage on,” Stone said about the decision.

-Big Tech has been facing tremendous pressure in recent years to tackle the spread of misinformation on their platforms.
+Twitter, on the other hand, did not say it would be removing false posts, but instead would be “taking action to reduce the visibility of these Tweets.”
+That includes not amplifying false tweets with its algorithms.

+By the weekend, however, posts on both Facebook and Twitter with false claims about the fires had gone viral.

-The claims that Antifa set the fires started when the anonymous account behind QAnon posted a link to a tweet by Paul Joseph Romero Jr., a former Republican US Senate candidate from Oregon, claiming the Douglas County Sheriff’s Office had six Antifa “arsonists” in custody.
+The claims that Antifa set the fires was helped when the anonymous account behind QAnon posted a link to a tweet by Paul Joseph Romero Jr., a former Republican US Senate candidate from Oregon, claiming the Douglas County Sheriff’s Office had six Antifa “arsonists” in custody.

 It took hours for the rumors to be amplified by QAnon’s followers.